 Before Ike, Galveston was a vibrant tapestry woven with threads of history, tourism, and a resilient spirit.
 Its Strand Historic District echoed with tales of a bustling port city, once a gateway for European immigrants and a hub of commerce.
-Pleasure Pier buzzed with laughter and the thrill of amusement park rides, while Moody Gardens offered immersive experiences into the wonders of nature.
+Day to day, pleasure Pier buzzed with laughter and the thrill of amusement park rides, while Moody Gardens offered immersive experiences into the wonders of nature.
 But beyond the attractions, Galveston was home to families who had weathered countless storms, their roots running deep in the island's sandy soil.
 Ike threatened to unravel this tapestry, to wash away not just the physical structures, but the very essence of what made Galveston, Galveston.

 Galveston Before Hurricane Ike: A Coastal Paradise